tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 2) Add a transaction receipt root to the bankhash calculation where the receipt root is the root of the merkle tree of receipts.
 This root would be a sha256 hash constructed as a final result of the binary merkle tree of receipts.
+   Specifically it will be a 32 byte array.
 The receipt root would be added to the bankhash as follows:
 ``` rust
   let mut hash = hashv(&[
   	self.parent_hash.as_ref(),